yifanwow/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***

+The interaction we prototyped involves using hand gestures to control the pitch and combination of notes played in real-time.

+We experimented with mapping the vertical position of the fingers to different musical notes, which allowed for an intuitive method of creating music by simply moving one's hands in the air.

 ### Part C
 ### Test the interaction prototype

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

+The system works well in a well-lit environment where the webcam clearly captures hand movements.

-1. When does it fail?
+2. When does it fail?

+However, it fails in low-light conditions or when the hand is too close or too far from the camera.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+Failures occurred mainly due to improper lighting or sudden movements that the hand tracking algorithm could not follow accurately.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+In real-world usage, users may experience issues if they do not understand the correct distance and lighting required for the system to function properly.
+To improve, we could implement feedback mechanisms that guide the user to the optimal position and lighting condition for the system to work correctly.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+The design of the system should clearly indicate to users when there is uncertainty in the system's response.
+Feedback mechanisms can be built into the interactive system to show confidence levels.
+For example, the system could use phrases like "I'm about 80% sure that..." to communicate uncertainty.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+The impact of a misclassification can vary widely depending on the system's application.
+For example, in a medical diagnosis system, a misclassification could have serious consequences, whereas in a music recommendation system, the impact would be much less severe.
+Consider the stakes involved and plan for fail-safes or human oversight where the impact of errors could be significant.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+Introduce a confirmation step where the system asks for user validation when the confidence level is below a certain threshold.
+Implement a feedback loop where users can correct the system, helping it to learn and reduce the likelihood of future misclassifications.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+Feature engineering can often improve the performance of classification algorithms by providing more relevant information for making decisions.
+Regularly retrain the model with new data to ensure that it remains accurate.
+Use more advanced machine learning models if the current ones do not capture the complexity of the task well.

 ### Part D
 ### Characterize your own Observant system